Cambodia Public Holidays: National Events Highlights

 3. Pchum Ben

 Pchum Ben (Ancestor's Day) is another prominent holiday in Cambodia, lasting 15 days from the end of September to the middle of October.
-The ghosts of deceased ancestors are said to be very active at Pchum Ben, and they may even return to earth.
+The ghosts of deceased ancestors are said to be very active at Pchum Ben, and they may even return to Earth.

 During this time, Cambodians dress in white and deliver food offerings to monks at pagodas; some think that these gifts provide merit that benefits the departed ancestors indirectly, while others believe that these food offerings are transported directly to the dead.